SecTools.Org: Top 125 Network Security Tools

 We're very impressed by the collective smarts of the security community and we highly recommend reading the whole list and investigating any tools you are unfamiliar with.
 Click any tool name for more details on that particular application, including the chance to read (and write) reviews.
 Many site elements are explained by tool tips if you hover your mouse over them.
 Enjoy!

 Wireshark (known as Ethereal until a trademark dispute in Summer 2006) is a fantastic open source multi-platform network protocol analyzer.
 It allows you to examine data from a live network or from a capture file on disk.
 You can interactively browse the capture data, delving down into just the level of packet detail you need.
 Wireshark has several powerful features, including a rich display filter language and the ability to view the reconstructed stream of a TCP session.
 It also supports hundreds of protocols and media types.
 A tcpdump-like console version named tshark is included.
 One word of caution is that Wireshark has suffered from dozens of remotely exploitable security holes, so stay up-to-date and be wary of running it on untrusted or hostile networks (such as security conferences).
+Read 31 reviews.

 Latest release: version 1.12.7 on Aug.
 12, 2015 (6 years, 9 months ago).

 Metasploit took the security world by storm when it was released in 2004.
 It is an advanced open-source platform for developing, testing, and using exploit code.
 The extensible model through which payloads, encoders, no-op generators, and exploits can be integrated has made it possible to use the Metasploit Framework as an outlet for cutting-edge exploitation research.
 It ships with hundreds of exploits, as you can see in their list of modules.
 This makes writing your own exploits easier, and it certainly beats scouring the darkest corners of the Internet for illicit shellcode of dubious quality.
 One free extra is Metasploitable, an intentionally insecure Linux virtual machine you can use for testing Metasploit and other exploitation tools without hitting live servers.